 Editor's Note: This post was originally published by American Express and has been re-purposed with permissions.
 To view the full article visit the American Express website: here

-Creating a culture of giving and community will impact and empower your workforce.
+community will impact and empower your workforce.
 By providing employees, especially millennials, with flexible opportunities to give back to their community, you can contribute to key business goals, including improved work morale – which results in the attraction and retention of employees.
 Our valued partner, American Express, has found a winning solution to give back to their community while allowing employees to feel a true sense of purpose and value.
 Promoting flexible community opportunities for your workforce not only encourages employee engagement, but it also boosts the well-being of the employee, the community and you, the company.
 Uncover the value of ‘Freedom of Choice.’

 THE BENEFIT OF PUTTING MEANING BACK INTO WORK